yuesong-feng/pine/README.md

 # pine
-A high-performance and easy-to-use C++ network library.
+A high-performance and easy-to-use C++ network library for study.

 Now this is just a toy library for education purpose, do not use in production.